 The Home object raises an org.jboss.seam.afterTransactionSuccess event when a transaction succeeds (a call to persist(), update() or remove() succeeds).
 By observing this event we can refresh our queries when the underlying entities are changed.
-If we only want to refresh certain queries when a particular entity is persisted, updated or removed we can observe the org.jboss.seam.afterTransactionSuccess.<name> event (where <name> is the name of the entity).
+If we only want to refresh certain queries when a particular entity is persisted, updated or removed we can observe the org.jboss.seam.afterTransactionSuccess.<name> event (where <name> is the simple name of the entity, e.g. an entity called "org.foo.myEntity" has "myEntity" as simple name).